Full Guide to Basic Options Strategies

 1. Choose the Right Approach

 Choosing the right options trading strategy involves assessing your market outlook, risk tolerance, and the characteristics of the underlying asset.
-Determine if you expect the stock price to rise, fall, or remain stable.
+Determine if you expect the stock to:

 This will help you select a strategy accordingly.
 For example, use a long call if you anticipate a price rise or a put spread if you expect a decline.
 Your strategy selection must be guided by the time frame and volatility of the underlying stock.

 2. Develop a Trading Plan